 Design and implementation of the curriculum and learning programmes

-Figure 1 shows how effective teachers have been in developing learning programmes in reading that reflect this goal.
-Nearly two thirds (63 percent) of all schools in the sample were “effective” or “highly effective” in the design and implementation of their reading programmes.
-A further 37 percent were “sometimes effective” and no schools were “not effective” in their implementation of the curriculum and design of reading programmes.
+Figure 1 shows how effective schools have been in developing learning programmes that enhance student achievement.
+Nearly two thirds (65 percent) of all schools in the sample were “effective” or “highly effective” in implementing the curriculum and learning programmes in music programmes.
+Another 20 percent of schools were “sometimes effective” and 15 percent of schools were “not effective” in their implementation of the curriculum and design of learning programmes.

-Figure 1: Effectiveness of the design and implementation of reading programmes
+Figure 1.
+Effectiveness of the design and implementation of music programmes

 Sequence and progression of learning programmes